Use the skills and passions God gave you to reach the world and cover the

 The Training Fellow will have the opportunity to work alongside a department that interacts with the entire JAARS campus as well as with partners around the globe.
 He or she will learn to prepare for and co-facilitate training events for teams and departments on topics such as spiritual vitality, intercultural communication, team building, leadership, adult learning and more.

-After the team reviews and screens candidates, they invite qualified applicants to an initial video interview with the current Human Resources Fellow.
-The purpose of the interview is to assess competencies and cultural fit, among other considerations, and explore specific department options.
+The HR team will review all applications, then invite qualified candidates to an initial video interview.
+The purpose of this interview is to assess competencies and cultural fit, among other considerations.

-If a candidate has a successful first interview, the Human Resources Fellow conducts checks with the references provided on the candidate’s application.
+If the candidate has a successful first interview, the HR team will conduct checks with the references provided on the candidate’s application.

-Once a candidate accepts their offer, the current HR Fellow coordinates the completion of the criminal background check and all onboarding paperwork.
-New fellows then stay attentive to correspondence from the HR Fellow and Fellows Coordinator as their start date approaches.
+Once a candidate accepts their offer, the HR team will coordinate the completion of a criminal background check and other onboarding paperwork.
+New fellows will receive correspondence from the HR team and the Fellows Coordinator as their start date approaches.

-Our hiring process takes anywhere from 30–120 days.
-The process varies for individuals depending on the position, candidate pool, applicant date and the cohort for which a candidate is applying.
+The hiring process takes anywhere from 30-150 days.
+The process varies for individuals depending on candidate pool and application completion date.